 2173.05(b) Relative Terminology

-The fact that claim language, including terms of degree, may not be precise, does not automatically render the claim indefinite under 35 U.S.C.
+The use of relative terminology in claim language, including terms of degree, does not automatically render the claim indefinite under 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph.
 Seattle Box Co., Inc. v.
 Industrial Crating & Packing, Inc., 731 F.2d 818, 221 USPQ 568 (Fed.
 Cir.
 1984).
-Acceptability of the claim language depends on whether one of ordinary skill in the art would understand what is claimed, in light of the specification.** >
+Acceptability of the claim language depends on whether one of ordinary skill in the art would understand what is claimed, in light of the specification.

 I. TERMS OF DEGREE

 When a term of degree is used in the claim, the examiner should determine whether the specification provides some standard for measuring that degree.
 Hearing Components, Inc. v.
-Shure Inc., 600 F.3d 1357, 1367 (Fed.
+Shure Inc., 600 F.3d 1357, 1367, 94 USPQ2d 1385, 1391 (Fed.
 Cir.
 2010); Enzo Biochem, Inc., v.
-Applera Corp., 599 F.3d 1325, 1332 (Fed.
+Applera Corp., 599 F.3d 1325, 1332, 94 USPQ2d 1321, 1326 (Fed.
 Cir.
 2010); Seattle Box Co., Inc. v.
 Indus.
-Crating & Packing, Inc., 731 F.2d 818, 826 (Fed.
+Crating & Packing, Inc., 731 F.2d 818, 826, 221 USPQ 568, 574 (Fed.
 Cir.
 1984).
 If the specification does not provide some standard for measuring that degree, a determination must be made as to whether one of ordinary skill in the art could nevertheless ascertain the scope of the claim (e.g., a standard that is recognized in the art for measuring the meaning of the term of degree).
 The claim is not indefinite if the specification provides examples or teachings that can be used to measure a degree even without a precise numerical measurement (e.g., a figure that provides a standard for measuring the meaning of the term of degree).
 See, e.g., Young v.
 Lumenis, Inc., 492 F.3d 1336, 1346 (Fed.
 Cir.
 2007); Exxon Research and Eng’g Co. v.
-United States, 265 F.3d 1371, 1381 (Fed.
+United States, 265 F.3d 1371, 1381, 60 USPQ2d 1272, 1281 (Fed.
 Cir.
 2001).
-During prosecution, an applicant may also overcome an indefiniteness rejection by submitting a declaration under 37 CFR 1.132 showing examples that meet the claim limitation and examples that do not.
-Enzo Biochem, 599 F.3d at 1335 (noting that applicant overcame an indefiniteness rejection over “not interfering substantially” claim language by submitting a declaration under 37 CFR 1.132 listing eight specific linkage groups that applicant declared did not substantially interfere with hybridization or detection).<
+During prosecution, an applicant may also overcome an indefiniteness rejection by providing evidence that the meaning of the term can be ascertained by one of ordinary skill in the art when reading the disclosure.
+For example, in Enzo Biochem, the applicant submitted a declaration under 37 CFR 1.132 showing examples that met the claim limitation and examples that did not.
+Enzo Biochem, 599 F.3d at 1335, 94 USPQ2d at 1328 (noting that applicant overcame an indefiniteness rejection over “not interfering substantially” claim language by submitting a declaration under 37 CFR 1.132 listing eight specific linkage groups that applicant declared did not substantially interfere with hybridization or detection).

-Even if the specification uses the same term of degree as in the claim, a rejection may be proper if the scope of the term is not understood when read in light of the specification.
+Even if the specification uses the same term of degree as in the claim, a rejection is proper if the scope of the term is not understood when read in light of the specification.
 While, as a general proposition, broadening modifiers are standard tools in claim drafting in order to avoid reliance on the doctrine of equivalents in infringement actions, when the scope of the claim is unclear a rejection under 35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, is proper.
 See In re Wiggins, 488 F. 2d 538, 541, 179 USPQ 421, 423 (CCPA 1973).

 When relative terms are used in claims wherein the improvement over the prior art rests entirely upon size or weight of an element in a combination of elements, the adequacy of the disclosure of a standard is of greater criticality.